cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 ### DirectedEdge : AbstractEdge

-DirectedEdge's dont contain any fields not inherited from AbstractEdge.
-They also dont implement any new methods.
+DirectedEdge's don't contain any fields not inherited from AbstractEdge.
+They also don't implement any new methods.
 All the constructors simply inherit the Abstract constructors with no additional code.
 They do implement the following abstract methods from AbstractEdge
 - public override AbstractEdge Copy()
 - public GraphNode GetOppositeNode()